1001 Nights Santa Fe

 1001 Nights Watercolor

 This particular scene inspired me to use the medium of watercolor rather than oil or acrylic.
-I wanted to be sure to do justice to the detail and to capture the feeling of the adobe walls on this amazing B & B, that I felt when I initially delighted in this setting.
-You can find this amazing Sante Fe style landscape garden directly across from the oldest church in America, the “San Miguel Mission.” which by the way I also painted in watercolor.
+I wanted to be sure to do justice to the detail and to capture the feeling of the adobe walls on this fantastic B & B, that I felt when I initially delighted in this setting.
+You can find this amazing Sante Fe style landscape garden directly across from the oldest church in America, the “San Miguel Mission.” which, by the way, I also painted in watercolor.